 And if by "thicker" we mean midrange, hollow and semi hollow body electrics seem to give a lot more midrange, while sold bodies sound more scooped in the mids.

-Sustain owes to resonance.
+So according to what you are saying, no modern Reissue that I own will sustain or bloom notes like a vintage guitar of the same model?
+Because if that's what that long, drawn out statement is claiming, that's bullshit.
+If I misinterpreted your statement, I apologize, but otherwise, see the above "bullshit" meter provided by Pier M.Sustain owes to resonance.
 It happens when, mostly by chance, resonant frequencies (actually, frequency ranges) of metal hardware and wood parts happen to overlap with certain overones the guitar string's vibration consist of.

 You can have exactly the same wood used to make 2 or more guitars of the same model, with exact same dimensions, exact same hardware parts and exact same electric parts.
 And setup exactly the same to 1/128 of an inch.
 These guitars can be selected so they have same weight eg no more than 1/2 ounce of difference for lightest and heaviest of several 9 lbs LPs.
 We all know they will have a difference in tone and sustain.